How to support your gut to recover from antibiotics

 Antibiotics have been one of the most valuable modern medicines since their discovery by Alexander Flemming in the early 20th Century.
-But, their many benefits have come with a price.
-Over prescribing has led to increased bacterial resistance and many antibiotics are becoming ineffective.
-This is because antibiotics are indiscriminate killing machines and will destroy the both the bad and the good.
-Increasingly we are learning the “good” microbiome is very important to our health.
+However, their many benefits come with a price.
+Overprescribing has increased bacterial resistance, and many antibiotics are becoming ineffective.
+This is because antibiotics are indiscriminate killing machines and will destroy both the bad and the good.
+Increasingly, we are learning that the “good” microbiome is essential to our health.

-Most doctors are now more judicious prescribing antibiotics and the wider population is more informed about their risks and side effects.
-However, there are times when the best option for your health and recovery is to take them.
+Most doctors are now more judicious about prescribing antibiotics, and the wider population is more informed about their risks and side effects.
+However, there are times when taking them is the best option for your health and recovery.

 Why you should care about your microbiome

-Healthy gut flora is important for nutrient supply, production of vitamins and protecting the body from pathogens.
+Healthy gut flora is vital for nutrient supply, producing vitamins and protecting the body from pathogens.
 An imbalance in your gut microbes is implicated in obesity 1.
 One of the reasons agriculture uses antibiotics is to help animals gain weight quickly.
-There is also research supporting their role in mental health through the production of neurotransmitters 2.
-As you can see our good bugs are working pretty hard for us!
+Research also supports their role in mental health by producing neurotransmitters 2.
+As you can see, our good bugs are working pretty hard for us!

-Some research has suggested it can take between 4-12 months to restore our intestinal flora depending on the type of antibiotic and the duration of the prescription 3.
+Some research has suggested that it can take between 4 and 12 months to restore intestinal flora, depending on the type of antibiotic and the duration of the prescription 3.

-Is there anything you can do to ensure you get optimal results from your antibiotic?
-How can you help to restore your good microbiome?
+Can you do anything to ensure you get optimal results from your antibiotic?
+How can you help protect and restore your gut microbiome?

 While taking antibiotics